Somuchmorethangorgeous/C_LabsNSU/README.md

 # LabsNsu
-First stepic in coding :)
+First steps in coding :)